 In Write mode, both you and your contact can perform conventional user actions.
 Both of you can enter text and click buttons.

-In Write mode, you can navigate by clicking links in the web page or by using the following navigation options in Agent Desktop:
+In Write mode, you can navigate by clicking links in the web page or by using the following navigation options in Agent Workspace: